 For AI-fluent professionals

-You build with AI.
-Show them what that looks like.
+You already build with AI.
+Show students what that actually looks like.

-You use AI to ship real work: code, designs, campaigns, prototypes.
-Give forty-five minutes to a room of students learning to do the same thing.
-We send you a short guide kit beforehand so you know what to expect.
-No slides needed.
+You use AI in your real work to ship code, designs, campaigns, and prototypes, and the next generation of students wants to learn how.
+All we ask is roughly forty-five minutes of your time spent in a room of students who are learning to do the same kind of work.
+We send you a short guide kit beforehand so you know exactly what to expect, and there are no slides to prepare.
 Your real experience is the curriculum.

-You sit with eight to fifteen students who are learning to vibe code.
-You show them how you use AI in your actual work.
-They ask questions.
-That is it.
+You sit with eight to fifteen students who are actively learning to vibe code, you show them how you use AI in your real work, and they ask you questions.
+That is honestly the whole shape of it.
 Your example is the curriculum.

 Introductions.

-How you got here.
-What your day actually looks like.
-How you use AI in your work: what it does well, where it fails, how it changed your process.
-Keep it real.
+Tell them how you got where you are, what your day actually looks like, and how you use AI in your work, including what it does well, where it falls down, and how it has changed your process.
+Keep it real, since the realness is the whole point.

-Students ask whatever they want.
-The best questions will not be the ones you expect.
-Let them lead.
+Students ask you whatever they want, and the best questions will almost never be the ones you expected.
+Let them lead the conversation, and you will be surprised by where it goes.

 The best guides are not the most impressive on paper.
 They are the ones who can show a teenager what building with AI actually looks like in the real world.